 Despite Ben’s amused reaction, Stefan declaims that “Even now, there are great numbers of werewolves living secretly among us.”
 ‘Great numbers’ might be overstating thing.
 If there were, say, thousands of werewolves in America savaging people all the time, surely someone would have noticed.

 Still, the general idea does comport with the first film.
 “Your sister was working on a story about one such group,” he continues.
 That’s not strictly true.
-Still, since the film goes far more greatly afield in continuity than that, I guess I should hold my powder.
+Again, though, given that the film strays far more greatly afield in continuity than that, perhaps I should hold my powder.

 Stefan further explains that Karen was infected, and thus arranged her own death.
 Ben stands up to leave, but Stefan’s produces what he claims is the video of her death.
 Jenny is shocked, noting that the tape of the fatal broadcast is known to have disappeared.
 Stefan slips it into his VCR, and it’s here that the film won at least a small portion of my heart.